Migran99/EURO-Coin-Detector/README.md

 # EURO-Coin-Detector
 This repository aims to build a fully automated Euro coin detector.
+It's still a WIP, so if you have any ideas or recommendations, I am opened to listening to them.

 ## Selecting the area